-A 34-year old professional, Ben understands people and politics.
+Ben understands people and politics.
 He has developed an understanding of government and has the enthusiasm and the skills to get things done for the people of Tangney.

 As a teenager growing up on the NSW Central Coast, Ben was someone who that would see a problem and rather than ignoring it, would work to fix it.